- Multimedia Files

 To recover deleted music with Disk Drill, follow these steps:

-- Select the disk or device that contained the music you want to undelete.
+- Select the disk or device that contained the music files you want to undelete.

-- Click Search for lost data to let the program find deleted music files.
+- Click Search for lost data to let the program find deleted songs.

 - Preview the recoverable files, make your selections, and click Recover to retrieve them.